Keeper-Security/secrets-manager/integration/keeper_secrets_manager_ansible/README.md

 # Changes

 ## 1.5.0
+* KSM-845: Added `folder_uid` parameter to `keeper_create` for subfolder targeting
+  - Records can now be created in a subfolder within a shared folder, rather than always at the shared folder root
+  - `shared_folder_uid` remains required; `folder_uid` is optional and additive
 * **Security**: VM-1452 / CWE-502 — Replaced pickle with JSON for encrypted record cache serialization
   - Cache encrypt/decrypt no longer uses `pickle.loads`, removing insecure deserialization risk
   - Legacy or invalid registered caches are ignored; records are fetched from the vault until